isomerpages/moe-gongshangpri/_parents-and-partners/Homework Policy.md

 </tbody>
 </table>
 <p>Subject teachers will coordinate their assignment of homework to ensure
-students are not overloaded.</p>
-<p>EL and MTL departments will coordinate weekly spelling so that they do
-not fall on the same day of the week.</p>
+students are not overloaded.
+In particular, EL and MTL departments will coordinate weekly spelling so that they do not fall on the same day of the week.</p>
 <p>Reading is essential and it is expected that all students read daily.
 Therefore reading assignments (e.g. reading aloud to others, reading quietly) may also be given as homework.</p>